UWOrbital/OBC-firmware/README.md

 pip install -r requirements.txt # You may want to create a Python virtual env before this if you haven't already pre-commit install
 ```
+4. Setup the PostgreSQL database

+This setup is only required for GS members.
+Please follow the instructions located in [POSTGRESQL_SETUP.md](gs/backend/POSTGRESQL_SETUP.md)

 #### **Linux**